efrapp/bubble-sort/README.md

-# Sorting and Iteration Project
+# Bubble Sort Project
-Create our implementation of the Bubble Sort algorithm and some Enumerable methods in the Ruby language.
+Create our implementation of the Bubble Sort algorithm.

 ## Concepts Applied Here

-The idea was to understand how these works internally to get a better understanding on how to use them.
+The idea was to understand how this algorithm works to get a better understanding on how the sorting works in programming.

 ## Contributors